Robot-sumo: Brazil

 Widely known for robot combat competitions, robot-sumo was introduced in Brazil by RoboCore in 2008 and has attained increasing attention in the country from 2017 onwards, mainly from teams from the top universities of the country.
 Robot-Sumo has been added to the main robotics competitions contested by teams of engineering and technology students from institutes at Technical and mainly at Higher Education levels.
 Since these teams are mostly students organizations/clubs or research groups, the rotation of members tend to be high, since every year new freshmen get into the school/university, and senior members tend to leave the group after graduation.
-These teams usually have a professor from the institute as an advisor, who may contribute for the robots development directly, or be just an representative for internal bureaucracy.
+These teams usually have a professor from the institute as an advisor, who may contribute for the robots development directly, or be just a representative for internal bureaucracy.

 The robotics teams from the Polytechnic School of the University of São Paulo (Poli-USP), with their team named "ThundeRatz" [pt], Instituto Mauá de Tecnologia, with their team named "Kimauánisso", and Federal University of Rio de Janeiro (UFRJ), with their team named "Minervabots", are among the most prominent and successful robot-sumo teams in the country.

 Stonehenge, former Mega Sumo RC developed by ThundeRatz [pt].
 Though untypical worldwide, its design was heavily copied by rival teams in Brazil during its active years (2012-2020).
 As of the IRONCup 2025, it was still the biggest Sumo 3kg RC RoboCore champion and the leader of the History Ranking.

 These competitions are also open to teams not directly linked with academic institutions, including independent teams of hobbyists, graduated engineers and professionals.
 These teams are often made up of former students from those academic institutions teams.

 Furthermore, international participants, from countries such as Ecuador, France, Mexico, Paraguay and Poland, have already participated.
 Participants from Mexico, one of the robot-sumo world powerhouses, have achieved great success in competitions in Brazil, mainly in Mini Sumo.